-Configure the vendor class that you just created under Create Vendor Class on page 29.
+Configure the vendor class that you just created under Create Vendor Class on page 37.

 - 1. Go to Start > Administrative Tool > DHCP. - 2.
-In the DHCP server utility, right-click the server icon and select Set predefined options.
+Right-click the server node, and select Set predefined options.

-Here we will add an entry for the WLAN controller sub-option for the newly created vendor class.
 The sub-option code type and the data format is used to deliver the vendor specific information to the APs.